antoine491000/Patch-SUMO/README.md

 ### Demo

-- `README.md` : Explains how the example works
+- `README.md` : explains how the example works
-- `apply_patch.py` : Patch script for the example
+- `apply_patch.py` : patch script for the example
-- `/data` : Directory which contains data for the example
+- `/data` : directory which contains data for the example

 # Requirements